fullstackedorg/docs/docs/guides/open-in-fullstacked.md

 # Open in FullStacked

-If you use git to version your project, you can easily share your project with a link that will open directly in FullStacked!
+If you use git to version your project, you can easily share your project with a link that will opens directly in FullStacked!

 ## Deep Link

-After installing the FullStacked Editor and opening it once, the FullStacked Editor will associate the `fullstacked://` scheme to open in the FullStacked Editor.
-To open your git repository project, add your git url after this scheme and open it through any browser.
+FullStacked associates the `fullstacked://` scheme to open projects directly in FullStacked.
+Simply add your git url after this scheme and open it through any browser.

 Make sure to use the git repo url ending with `.git`.